BOXFoundation/whitepaper/whitepaper.md

 The above components will be elaborated in the following sections.

 ## Design Goals and Principles
-Before delving into the details of the core components, we would like to introduce the goals and some of the principles followed in the design of ContentBox.
+Before delving into the details of the core components, we would like to introduce the goals and principles followed in the design of ContentBox.

 To be concise, the major design goals of ContentBox architecture are:

-+ Scale well when the contents and users grow exponentially.
++ Scale when content and users grow rapidly.

++ Support most common smart contracts of content business.

-+ Protect privacy well when processing multiparty transactions.
++ Protect transaction privacy.

-+ Support micro-payment.
++ Support micropayments.

-+ Easy to integrate with current applications.
++ Easy to integrate with existing applications.

-In concept, the above goals can all be achieved by designing a more powerful, full-functional, EVM-compliant blockchain.
-However, ContentBox plans to take another approach other than a monolithic chain system.
-Actually, the design of ContentBox follows the __UNIX philosophy__: building a large system on top of a series of simple, modular, and reliable small parts, and that reflects the first design principle of us: build the system on **reliable and replaceable** parts, which can be easily debugged and upgraded.
+Conceptually, all of the above goals can be achieved by designing a more powerful, fully-functional, EVM(Ethereum Virtual Machine)-compliant blockchain.
+However, ContentBox plans to take another approach other than a monolithic blockchain.
+Actually, the design of ContentBox follows the __UNIX philosophy__: building a large system on top of a series of simple, modular, and reliable small parts, which can be easily debugged and upgraded.

 In addition, ContentBox attempts to make the whole system **friendly to developers** throughout its design.
-An ecosystem cannot be successful just because of its superiority in technology; more importantly, it needs to win the heart of developers and users.
-Therefore, another principle applied throughout ContentBox is to avoid reinventing the wheels, but rather embrace the today's programming world and take advantage of the proven, widely-used tech stacks.
+An ecosystem cannot be successful just because of its technology superiority; more importantly, it needs to win the hearts and minds of users and developers.
+Therefore, another principle applied throughout ContentBox is to avoid reinventing the wheels whenever possible and reuse proven, widely-used, state-of-the-art technology stacks.

-Another important principle is to keep the concepts **orthogonal**.
-We do not want a chain to serve two or more objectives which could make it hard to implement.
-Likewise, we do not want two components share some common functionalities, which could confuse many application developers.
-Orthogonality makes it easier to understand what happens when things combine.
+Another important principle is to keep concepts **orthogonal**.
+We do not want a blockchain to serve more than one purpose which makes it hard to implement.
+Likewise, we do not want two components sharing some common functionalities, which could confuse application developers.
+Orthogonality makes it easier to reason about what happens when things combine.

 ## BOX Payout

-### A Chain Without Virtual Machine
+### A Blockchain Without Virtual Machine

 BOX Payout is NOT a blockchain that supports a general purpose Turing-complete virtual machine.
-The main purpose of BOX Payout blockchain is to support fast and secure conditional transactions which is of great importance in a blockchain-based digital contents world.
-Undoubtedly, a Turing-complete virtual machine like EVM can carry out conditional transactions and ensure its execution and results, but it is not the only way!
+The main purpose of BOX Payout blockchain is to support fast and secure conditional transactions which is of great importance in a digital content world.
+Undoubtedly, a Turing-complete virtual machine like EVM can carry out arbitrary conditional transactions and ensure its execution and results, but it may not always be the optimal way.

 \begin{figure}[h]
   \centering